This guide describes how to create your first static website with Solidify Project engine.

 config.yaml

-You can find pre-rendered minified version of your website inside www
+You can find pre-rendered minified version of your website inside www folder.

 Solidify Project is powered by .NET Core 2.0 and distributed under MIT license